A Week in Culture: Reagan Arthur, Book Editor

 7:00 A.M.
 Making breakfast for the kids, half-listening to NPR and something about activists killed in Gaza.
 This sounds big, and happened too recently to be in the print edition of the paper, so I turn on the laptop and read about it online.
 Grim.

 7:30 A.M.
 The New York Times.
 The always interesting David Carr on the sale of Newsweek.
 Venus Williams and Andy Murray are out of the French Open.
-A teenage girl is pitching10 for a men’s baseball team.
+A teenage girl is pitching for a men’s baseball team.

 9:30 A.M.
 Yoga, where the playlist often mirrors my own iPod, and today includes the Cowboy Junkies’ great cover of “Sweet Jane,” which reminds me of a good line in the Franzen when a character says the Velvet Underground always makes her feel lonely.

 12:30 P.M.
-Franzen at the pool13.
+Franzen at the pool.

 5:30 P.M.
 Richard Thompson Radio on Pandora.
 Fantastic Wilco cover of “James Alley Blues,” from The Harry Smith Project, which I promptly buy online.

 10:00 P.M.
 Real Housewives of New Jersey.
 Like some of my other media habits, I have a hard time explaining or justifying my obsession with all things Housewife.
 I can only say I love every hideous thing about them.
 Except tonight, when Danielle proves that she’s not just unpleasant, she’s totally off her rocker, and Teresa throws a birthday party for her nine-year-old daughter that is truly horrifying.
-Tonight may be the end14 of the affair for me.
+Tonight may be the end of the affair for me.

 Check back tomorrow for the second installment of Reagan Arthur's Culture Diary.
 Arthur is the editorial director of Reagan Arthur Books, an imprint of Little, Brown, and Company.